Overview

 Component Library

-The component library was built with a strict accessibility-first approach.
-Every component includes documented keyboard interactions, ARIA attributes, focus management rules, and contrast ratios.
-Below are selected components from the system.
+Built accessibility-first.
+Every component documents keyboard interactions, ARIA attributes, focus rules, and contrast ratios.
+Selected components below.

 Buttons